jclausen/jclausen.github.io/_posts/2015-02-01-proxying-commandbox-embedded-server.md

 Set defaultPort = 63616
 </pre>

 Now that we have the default port set permanently, we're going to set up Apache to proxy it.
-We're going to need mod_proxy enabled on Apache so make sure the following two lines (with your paths) are uncommented in httpd.conf:
+We're going to need mod_proxy and a few other modules enabled on Apache so make sure the following modules (with your paths) are uncommented in httpd.conf:

 <pre>
+#These are our HTML handling modules
+LoadModule xml2enc_module libexec/apache2/mod_xml2enc.so
+LoadModule proxy_html_module libexec/apache2/mod_proxy_html.so

+#These are the proxying modules we need
 LoadModule proxy_module libexec/apache2/mod_proxy.so
 LoadModule proxy_connect_module libexec/apache2/mod_proxy_connect.so
+LoadModule proxy_http_module libexec/apache2/mod_proxy_http.so
 </pre>

 Depending on your Apache installation and your OS, your virtual host files will be in different locations.
 I keep all mine in /etc/apache2/vhosts.d with an `include /etc/apache2/vhosts.d/*.conf` in my httpd.conf file, which loads all config files in that directory on restart.
 Let's create our domain config file: